matthodan/jekyll-asset-pipeline/README.md

   end
 end
 ```
 > *Don't forget to install the "sass" gem before you run the `jekyll` command since the above SASS converter requires the "sass" library as a dependency.*

+### Successive Preprocessing

+If you would like to run an asset through multiple preprocessors successively, you can do so by naming your assets with nested file extensions.
+Nest the extensions in the order (right to left) that the asset should be processed.
+For example, `.css.scss.erb` would first be processed by an "erb" preprocessor then by a "scss" preprocessor before being rendered.
+This convention is very similar to the convention used by the [Ruby on Rails asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html#preprocessing).

+> *Don't forget to define preprocessors for the extensions you use in your filenames, otherwise Jekyll Asset Pipeline will not process your asset.*

 ## Asset Compression